Phase I Study of Avelumab in Combination With AXL Inhibitor AVB-S6-500 in Patients With Advanced Urothelial Carcinoma

-- Ineligible for cisplatin-based chemotherapy due to eastern co-operative oncology group (ECOG) performance status 2, grade ≥2 neuropathy, GFR<60 mL/Hr, grade ≥2 hearing loss and New York Heart Association class III or worse congestive heart failure.
+- Ineligible for cisplatin-based chemotherapy due to eastern co-operative oncology group (ECOG) performance status 2, grade ≥2 neuropathy, GFR<60 mL/min, grade ≥2 hearing loss or New York Heart Association class III or worse congestive heart failure.

 - Available pretreatment baseline tumor specimen or willingness to undergo biopsy of primary or metastatic lesion if archived specimen is not available.

 - At least one measurable lesion by RECIST version 1.1

 - Patients who are able to understand and sign the informed consent form.